Tips for Air Travel In India

 5 Things You Need to Know

-Indian train travel is a must do for any serious traveller, but even with the new online train bookings options, it is still much easier to book flights than it is to book train passage.
+Indian train travel is a must do for any serious traveller, but even with the new online train booking options, it is still much easier to book flights than it is to book train passage.
 And the cost, availability, and timing make flights a reasonable alternative for getting around the sub-continent.
 While air travel is air travel almost everywhere you go (except, perhaps, in Pakistan!), there are a few peculiarities in India.
 Here are a few things new visitors to India should know before they head to the airport.

 1. Airport Entry